 Roivant acquired the rights to RVT-1601 from the previous developer, Patara Pharma, on Sept.
 4, 2018.
 Following this announcement, Roivant launched Respivant Sciences, a new biopharmaceutical company focusing on therapeutics for respiratory diseases, to continue the development of RVT-1601.

-How PA101 works
+How RVT-1601 works

-PA101 in clinical trials
+RVT-1601 in clinical trials

-The results suggested that it may be effective for IPF.
+The results suggested that the treatment may be effective for IPF.
 After 14 days of treatment, IPF patients experienced a significant 31 percent reduction in average cough rate during the day compared to the placebo.
 This was measured using the Leicester cough monitor (LCM), which tracks coughing events using sound and can provide an objective report on the frequency of coughing during the monitoring period.

 These results were supported by a patient-reported reduction in coughing, as well as a significant increase in coughing-related quality of life, based on the Leicester cough questionnaire.
-The study’s researchers concluded that PA101 could benefit IPF patients in treating the symptoms of chronic cough.
+The study’s researchers concluded that RVT-1601 could benefit IPF patients in treating the symptoms of chronic cough.